GatienBouyer/fastgedcom/README.md

 # FastGedcom

-A gedcom tool to parse, browse and modify gedcom files
+A lightweight tool to parse, browse and edit gedcom files.

 ```bash
 pip install fastgedcom